• Skip to primary navigation

 How to make Basil Lemonade

-4. Strain out the basil using a fine mesh strainer and allow the syrup to cool in a liquid measuring cup for easy pouring.
+3. Strain the basil from the syrup using a fine mesh strainer and allow the syrup to cool completely.

 Sugar and fresh basil in a stainless steel pan.